-[10] Where a legal claim or disciplinary charge alleges complicity of the lawyer in a client's conduct or other misconduct of the lawyer involving representation of the client, the lawyer may respond to the extent the lawyer reasonably believes necessary to establish a defense.
+[10] Where a legal claim or disciplinary charge alleges complicity of the licensed paralegal practitioner in a client's conduct or other misconduct of the licensed paralegal practitioner involving representation of the client, the licensed paralegal practitioner may respond to the extent the licensed paralegal practitioner reasonably believes necessary to establish a defense.
 The same is true with respect to a claim involving the conduct or representation of a former client.
-Such a charge can arise in a civil, criminal, disciplinary or other proceeding and can be based on a wrong allegedly committed by the lawyer against the client or on a wrong alleged by a third person, for example, a person claiming to have been defrauded by the lawyer and client acting together.
-The lawyer's right to respond arises when an assertion of such complicity has been made.
-Paragraph (b)(5) does not require the lawyer to await the commencement of an action or proceeding that charges such complicity, so that the defense may be established by responding directly to a third party who has made such an assertion.
+Such a charge can arise in a civil, criminal, disciplinary or other proceeding and can be based on a wrong allegedly committed by the licensed paralegal practitioner against the client or on a wrong alleged by a third person, for example, a person claiming to have been defrauded by the licensed paralegal practitioner and client acting together.
+The licensed paralegal practitioner's right to respond arises when an assertion of such complicity has been made.
+Paragraph (b)(5) does not require the licensed paralegal practitioner to await the commencement of an action or proceeding that charges such complicity, so that the defense may be established by responding directly to a third party who has made such an assertion.
 The right to defend also applies, of course, where a proceeding has been commenced.

-[11] A lawyer entitled to a fee is permitted by paragraph (b)(5) to prove the services rendered in an action to collect it.
+[11] A licensed paralegal practitioner entitled to a fee is permitted by paragraph (b)(5) to prove the services rendered in an action to collect it.
 This aspect of the rule expresses the principle that the beneficiary of a fiduciary relationship may not exploit it to the detriment of the fiduciary.

-[12] Other law may require that a lawyer disclose information about a client.
+[12] Other law may require that a licensed paralegal practitioner disclose information about a client.
 Whether such a law supersedes Rule 1.6 is a question of law beyond the scope of these Rules.
-When disclosure of information relating to the representation appears to be required by other law, the lawyer must discuss the matter with the client to the extent required by Rule 1.4.
-If, however, the other law supersedes this Rule and requires disclosure, paragraph (b)(6) permits the lawyer to make such disclosures as are necessary to comply with the law.
+When disclosure of information relating to the representation appears to be required by other law, the licensed paralegal practitioner must discuss the matter with the client to the extent required by Rule 1.4.
+If, however, the other law supersedes this Rule and requires disclosure, paragraph (b)(6) permits the licensed paralegal practitioner to make such disclosures as are necessary to comply with the law.